slaclab/rogue/docs/src/interfaces/stream/usingTcp.rst

 ====================

 The stream TCP bridge classes allows a Rogue stream to be bridged over a TCP network interface.
-The bridge consistans of a server and a client.
-The server, :ref:`interfaces_stream_tcp_server`, listens for incoming connections on a pair ot TCP ports.
+The bridge consists of a server and a client.
+The server, :ref:`interfaces_stream_tcp_server`, listens for incoming connections on a pair of TCP ports.
 The client, :ref:`interfaces_stream_tcp_client`, connects to the server at a specific address.
 Both ends of the bridge are bi-directional allowing a full duplex stream to be bridged between the server and client.